Application Procedures - EASC Graduate Program

 We strongly recommend that you contact a faculty member to discuss your research interests prior to sending in an application.
 In addition, you will need to confirm with them that they have space and financial support available, as this is the best route to securing a position in our graduate program.

 To apply for admission, students should access the on-line application system, indicating the semester for which they seek entry.
-In order to use the online application system, you will need to pay an application fee of $90CAN (students with Canadian transcripts) or $125CAN (students with International transcripts) by credit card (Master Card or Visa).
+In order to use the online application system, an application fee of $90CAN (students with Canadian transcripts) or $125CAN (students with International transcripts) must be paid by credit card (Master Card or Visa).

 After you have paid the application fee, upload the following supporting documents through the online application system: